Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Don't blame the user.
 -  Avoid a negative tone; be neutral.
 -  Be courteous, respectful, kind, and useful.
--  Talk to user like a person, in a conversational style
+-  Talk to the user like a person, in a conversational style.
--  Turn error messages and 404 pages into positive reinforcement by guiding the user along until they complete their task.
+-  Turn error messages into positive reinforcement by guiding the user along until they complete their task.

 **Content.**
 -  Focus on the solution, not the error or mistake.